Pranjali-d/Pranjali-d/README.md

 ### 🙋🏻‍♀️ Introducing Myself
-Data Analyst || BI enthusiast and Data storyteller with expertise in data modeling, data analysis and query optimization, I'm passionate about helping businesses make sense of their data.
+Data Analyst and BI enthusiast with expertise in data modeling, data analysis and query optimization, I'm passionate about helping businesses make sense of their data.

 </br>